 The description of the category RTTT is justified by the spectrum compatibility scenarios in existing compatibility studies:

 Bands 5a and 5b: road site units with 2 watts can only be operated spectrum compatible with the radio services in these frequencies when strictly pointing downwards with the need to be at least 15 dB below outside of the main beam (most systems are much further below outside of the main beam due to intra-system interference requirements).
 Non-specific SRD is allowed to use 100 mW in these bands.
-Because of the importance of road tolling and the lack of compatibility studies at this moment, no other use than road tolling with 2W e.i.r.p. is proposed for inclusion in the EC Decision for SRD;
+Because of the importance of road tolling and the lack of compatibility studies at this moment, no other use than road tolling with 2W e.i.r.p. in the band 5795-5805 MHz is proposed for inclusion in the EC Decision for SRD;

 Band 5c (63-64 GHz) is under ECC/DEC/(09)01 [20] identified also for ITS and as an application within the service.
 The Harmonised Standard ETSI EN 302 686 [35] also includes rail vehicles in the scope.
 Real implementation in the market of 63-64 GHz ITS equipment is expected to not occur for a number of years from now.
 Since the frequency range is also implemented for wideband data transmission systems as well as is proposed in the present document to include an entry in the EC Decision for SRD for non-specific SRD applications, a benefit of changing the RTTT terminology from this perspective is not identified;